 fideduperange syscalls.
 These syscalls only allow you to address parts of a file that is aligned to the block size of the underlying storage media.

 OpenZFS isn’t part of the Linux kernel because of licensing issues, and that is unlikely to change.
-OpenZFS doesn’t support any of the relevant Linux syscalls for cloning files or blocks.
-It doesn’t offer a replacement for these syscalls on FreeBSD or Linux.
-(This is why there are no out-of-band deduplication tools for OpenZFS.)
+OpenZFS doesn’t support reflinks, nor any of the relevant Linux syscalls for cloning files or blocks.
+It supports file system-level cloning but not

 Bcachefs isn’t in the kernel yet either, but it’s developed under a Linux-kernel compatible license with the ultimate goal of being merged into the kernel.
 It supports all the relevant Linux-specific syscalls for file cloning.